Zero Down Mortgages: Do They Exist?

 The U.S. Department of Agriculture (USDA) offers two loan programs that require zero down payment: the Single Family Housing Guaranteed Loan Program and Single Family Direct Home Loans.[2][3]

-Both programs aim to help low- and moderate-income homebuyers purchase a home.
+Both programs aim to help low- and moderate-income homebuyers purchase a home in rural areas.
 You’ll pay closing costs, an upfront guarantee fee of 1% of the loan amount, and an annual guarantee fee of 0.35%.

 Here’s what you need to qualify for a USDA loan: